mcharouk/aws/CloudOperationsOnAWS/Synopsis.md

 * GP2
   * performance relative to the volume size
   * performance is burstable
+* IOPS :
-* IOPS : like GP2.
-Performance depends on volume size
+  * Like GP2, IOPS is tied to volume size but
+    * IOPS : Maximum of 500 IOPS / GB allocated
+    * GP2 : Maximum of 3 IOPS / GB allocated

 ### Updating an EBS
 When we make a change on EBS (like changing disk size or performance), we have to wait 6 hours before we can do another operation of this type on the volume